In order to help protect our citizens from flood hazards, the City of Parker joined the National Flood Insurance Program (NFIP).

 3. what your community is doing

 5. find an agent in your community

 Please contact the City of Parker for information on development in Floodplains.

-Stormwater and the National Pollutant Discharge
+Stormwater and the National Pollutant Discharge Elimination System (NPDES)

 The City of Parker is required by the Florida Department of Environmental Protection (DEP) to operate using a stormwater management plan.
 Because we have a “Municipal Separate Stormwater Sewer System”, we use the rules of the NPDES.
 The NPDES water program regulates point source discharges of stormwater into surface waters of the State of Florida from certain municipal, industrial, and construction activities.
 We must adhere to specific program requirements and continue to develop and follow new initiatives.